What is an Auto Damage Insurance Appraiser?

 - Prepare insurance forms to indicate repair cost estimates and recommendations.

 - Determine salvage value on total-loss vehicle.

-These are the skills Auto Damage Insurance Appraisers say are the most useful in their careers:
+When polled, Auto Damage Insurance Appraisers say the following skills are most frequently used in their jobs:

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.